Seeking Advice: How to Handle Unpaid Gratuity and PF from a Charitable Trust Hospital?

 priyam-r-salvi

-My father was a doctor in charitable trust hospital, after retirement trustee did not pay a gratuity or PF stating we did not deduct any PF from salary.
+My father was a doctor at a charitable trust hospital.
+After retirement, the trustee did not pay gratuity or PF, stating that no PF was deducted from the salary.
 We need advice on this matter from the labor ministry.

 priyam-r-salvi